akash-2303/NormanPD/DATASHEET.md

 You can use their link : https://www.normanok.gov/public-safety/police-department/crime-prevention-data/department-activity-reports

 5. How can the dataset be accessed?
+One way to access dataset is by utilizing link and downloading the PDFs.

 DATASET CONTENTS
 6. What are the contents of this dataset?
 Please include enough detail that someone unfamiliar